What Is IDX in Real Estate? A Guide for New Realtors

 2. Up-to-date Listing Information

-An IDX feed provides prospective clients with up-to-date and relevant information specific to listings in their search criteria.
-Since real estate agents are required to update the feed automatically within a short period of time, it encourages clients to return time and time again to check the most updated listing.
+An IDX feed offers prospective clients updated and relevant information specific to listings in their search criteria.
+Since agents are expected to automatically update the feed within a short time, clients are encouraged to return to view the most updated listings.

-Real estate agents and brokerages will know who exactly is looking for a home and potentially need agent representation.
-The automated feed requires very little effort on the agent’s side to keep the listings updated.
-Therefore, they can focus their time and effort on building deeper connections with their leads.
+Agents and brokerages will know who is looking for a home and potentially need agent representation.
+The automated feed requires minimal effort on the agent’s side to update the listings.
+Therefore, they can focus their time and effort on building deeper connections with leads.

 3. Collect Visitor Information

-The IDX search options also turn your website into a resource for visitors to return to and share listings with others—helping you generate more website traffic.
-Agents can implement a social sharing option, enabling visitors to share on their social media from your webpage to increase your brand’s reach.
+Also, IDX search capabilities make your website a resource for users to return to and share listings with others, which helps you increase website traffic.
+Agents can include a social sharing option, allowing people to share directly from your website on their social networks—expanding your brand’s reach.